OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 ## for modules

+general:

+- `joining-process` [string]
+  - designation of the manufacturing process used to connect the parts to an assembly
+  - multiple inputs possible (with one entry each)
 - `outer-dimensions` [openSCAD-primitive]
   - openSCAD primitive describing shape and size of the module
   - e.g. `cube(size = [400,350,150]`